Minoru/blog.tty8.org/posts/2012-08-25-migrating-to-lvm-on-luks.markdown

 ```

 Make sure they really install without any errors (look out for initramfs updates
-and grub errors).
+and Grub errors).
 If there are any, better fix them before continuing, or you
 would need to face them again when your system won't boot.

 Then backup your data.
 If you have something large stored in your home
 directory, move it elsewhere (I used `rsync` and another machine connected by
 the network cable).
 Don't mind dotfiles yet, we'll back them up later.
 Ideally,
-`ls ~` should list nothing before we begin.
+`ls ~` should list nothing before we start.

 Now really fun stuff begins.
 Reboot your machine to live CD.
 Mount all your
 partitions, then `cd` into each mountpoint and backup files with that command: